BravoNatalie/Ecoleta/README.md

 ### Frontend

-In order o run the web app on your machine, you'll need to change the ip address configuration.<br/> Create a **.env** file on the root of the [web/](https://github.com/BravoNatalie/Ecoleta/tree/master/web) folder and set a enviromental variable like that:
+In order o run the web app on your machine, you'll need to change the ip address configuration.<br/> Create a **.env** file on the root of the [web/](https://github.com/BravoNatalie/Ecoleta/tree/master/web) folder and set a enviromental variable as the following:

 ```dotenv
 REACT_APP_API_URL = http://localhost:3333